 Helping children and young people to be healthy, happy, and well

-The Children and Young People's Health Partnership (CYPHP) is working in London (Lambeth and Southwark).
+The Children & Young People's Health Partnership (CYPHP) is working in London (Lambeth and Southwark).
 It is unique in the UK and across Europe in its cross-organisational, system-wide, transformative, and academically rigorous approach to improving child health services.

 Our model of care is designed to deliver significantly better health, better healthcare outcomes, and better value for children and young people.

 - A child and young person centred approach to care.

 - Making everyday healthcare for children and young people efficient and effective.